Detail of an illustrative print depicting a mealybug infestation on a stapelia

 The end of a stem that has pinched smaller and curled over to one side, with powdery white substance around the tip

 Take misshapen and stunted growth as a warning sign.
-An infested plant will suffer so keep an eye out for tops that are bent or curling over like this stapelia grandiflora.
+An infested plant will suffer so keep an eye out for tops that are bent or curling over like this stapelia grandiflora x.
 Tops often curl a bit naturally, especially on hanging stems, so it may not always be obvious at first.

 If everything looks clean it’s still possible mealybugs are in the roots or dirt.
 Don’t harass your plant’s roots just to check unless you have reason to suspect infestation.
-Repotting is always a good time for a wellness check!
+Repotting is always a good time for a wellness check though!
 Otherwise simply take preventive measures and take a close look at your plants regularly.

 Treat